openrelayxyz/ethercattle-deployment/docs/source/topics/design/approach.rst

 of the latest block is kept in memory.
 Without the peer-to-peer service running the service believes that the "latest" block has not updated since the process initialized and read the block out of the database.
-If RPC functions are called speciying the target block, instead of implicitly asking for the latest block, it will look for that information in the database and serve it correctly.
+If RPC functions are called specifying the target block, instead of implicitly asking for the latest block, it will look for that information in the database and serve it correctly.

 Despite preliminary successes, there are several potential problems with the